 UNU-CPR has quickly become a respected contributor to UN policy debates.
 We have close working relationships with the Executive Office of the Secretary-General and a wide range of UN agencies and Member States – with staff regularly briefing UN forums including the Security Council.

-Since its establishment in 2014, the Centre has published 85 research papers.
-Over the last two years, the Centre’s researchers have given over 150 briefings to a range of actors and entities, including UN and multilateral bodies, government and parliamentary committees, academic and professional conferences, as well as for civil society and private sector stakeholders.
+Since its establishment in 2014, the Centre has published nearly 100 research reports.
+Over the last two years alone, the Centre’s researchers have given over 150 briefings to a range of actors and entities, including UN and multilateral bodies, government and parliamentary committees, academic and professional conferences, as well as for civil society and private sector stakeholders.
 CPR researchers and projects have been referenced in a wide range of press outlets, including Reuters, CNN, Washington Post, POLITICO, The Hill, IPS, the Guardian, the Independent, World Politics Review, Just Security and many others.

 As an international and dynamic team, we have convened events on every continent and have appeared in media from Brazil to Japan.
 Our research partners – from Mogadishu to Melbourne and Bogota to Berlin – regularly undertake fieldwork across the world.
 In 2020, UNU produced reports based on research in Bangladesh, the Central African Republic, Chad, Colombia, the Democratic Republic of the Congo, Gabon, Gambia, Guatemala, Iraq, Jordan, Kenya, the Maldives, Mali, Nepal, Nigeria, Senegal, Somalia, South Sudan, Sudan, and Tunisia, amongst others.